Man Celebrates Pothole's Birthday: ‘He Seemed Thrilled with the Idea’

 He said:

-I thought, ‘What I can I do to have a little fun.
+I thought, ‘What I can I do to have a little fun.’
 Everyone is always complaining about the potholes, but complaining doesn’t seem to be getting anything done.
 So I said, I want to keep it top of mind.
 I know my fellow Waldo neighbors are just as disgusted as I am so I said, let’s just celebrate it’s birthday.
 It’s third birthday.

 A similar celebration was held in Langdon Hills, England, in March 2018, when an unknown resident decided to draw attention to the township’s own pothole problem.

-“I spotted something on the pothole, and thought “what on earth is that?'” said resident Paul Gibson. “‘Went outside and there was a card and cake sitting there, how funny is that?”
+“I spotted something on the pothole, and thought “‘What on earth is that?’” said resident Paul Gibson.
+“Went outside and there was a card and cake sitting there, how funny is that?”

 “The reaction has been amazing online, everybody has been commented saying ‘why wasn’t my pothole invited?”
 It could have been one hell of a party.”